 As technology grows, the world becomes more connected and seems smaller.
 Each country used to have its own economy, but now we can work with and communicate instantly with people all over the world.
 All businesses are now global and have the potential for attracting employees and customers from different nations.
 Globalization is also transforming the world economy by increasing the interrelationships with other countries through trade and finance.

 According to one observer, globalization is driven by a near-universal push towards trade and capital market liberalization, increasing internationalization of corporate production and distribution strategies, and technological change that is eroding barriers in a quick way to the international tradability of goods and services and the mobility of capital.
 Globalization brings complex geo-political issues and great opportunities to collaborate and share with other cultures.

 Future leaders need to embrace globalization by becoming global citizens who appreciate different cultures and knowing how to communicate across cultural and language barriers.
 Foreign ideas should be viewed as opportunities, not fear-filled challenges.
-Leaders of the future need to pay attention to global issues and understand what is happening around the world.
+The future of leadership needs to pay attention to global issues and understand what is happening around the world.

 Motivation to stay, culture issues

 Sometimes culture-related issues may make you demotivated.
 You might be a company that doesn’t get along well as a team, has communication issues, gossips, or has undermining team members.
 Whatever it is, you are going to have to deal with it as the leader.
 These sort of things will demotivate leaders because these culture issues might divert our people from work.
 This may dissolve the team unity and would result in a dip in the organizational output.